maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/html/_sources/hildonobjects.txt

     .. method:: set_text (title, value)

-        Convenience function to change both labels of a :class:`HildonButton`
+        Convenience function to change both labels of a :class:`Button`

         :param title: new text for the button title (main label)
         :param value: new text for the button value (secondary label)